Ttl/evolutionary-circuits/README.md

         elif k[0]=='i': #Current
             return 1e-3 if kwargs['generation]<10 else 0

-Discontinous fitness function that is 0 before time is 100ns and 5 after it:
+Discontinuous fitness function that is 0 before time is 100ns and 5 after it:

     def goal(t,k,**kwargs):
         #t is now time